Suzuka Practice 3: Vettel and Webber set the pace

 6 October, 2012

-Oct.6 (Apex) Red Bull drivers Sebastian Vettel and Mark Webber hogged the top spots on the timing screens after the final free practice session of the Japanese Grand Prix weekend at Suzuka as the energy drinks team set the pace in a dominant manner a few hours before qualifying.
+Oct.6 (GP247) Red Bull drivers Sebastian Vettel and Mark Webber hogged the top spots on the timing screens after the final free practice session of the Japanese Grand Prix weekend at Suzuka as the energy drinks team set the pace in a dominant manner a few hours before qualifying.

 At the front, Vettel ended the session 0.235 seconds up on his teammate, but a whopping 0.688 ahead of the best of the rest – Felipe Massa in the Ferrari.
 Interestingly the Brazilian was, unusually, almost half a second up on teammate and world championship leader Fernando Alonso who appeared to be struggling and could only manage the 11th best time a full second down on the top time.

 Fourth was Michael Schumacher who recovered from his Mercedes bending excursion during the Friday afternoon practice session.
 The six time Japanese GP winner was a second up on team mate Nico Rosberg who was way down the order, 15th fastest after the 60 minutes session.